 I received my doctorate in economics from the University of California at Berkeley in 1984.
 Prior to joining UVA, in 2010, I held faculty positions at the University of North Carolina at Greensboro and Boston University, and was a Postdoctoral Research Fellow at Brandeis University.
 During the 1996-97 academic year I served as Senior Economist on President Clinton’s Council of Economic Advisers, where my main responsibilities were in the areas of health policy, aging and labor market issues.
 I am currently a Research Associate in the Health Economics, Health Care Policy, and Children’s Programs of the National Bureau of Economic Research and a Research Fellow at the Institute for the Study of Labor (IZA) in Germany.

 I have received external research funding from a diverse set of organizations including the U.S. Department of Labor, National Science Foundation, several of the National Institutes of Health, the Bill and Melinda Gates Foundation, Alfred P. Sloan Foundation, Russell Sage Foundation and Robert Wood Johnson Foundation.
-I am currently associate editor of the Southern Economic Journal and Journal of Population Economics, on the editorial board of the American Journal of Health Economics, Economics Letters and Journal of Labor Research, President-Elect of the Southern Economic Association, a steering committee member of the Southeastern Health Economics Study Group and on the Board of Directors of the American Society of Health Economists.
+I am currently associate editor or on the editorial board of of the the American Journal of Health Economics, Journal of Health Economics Economics Letters and the Southern Economic Journal, President-Elect of the Southern Economic Association, a steering committee member of the Southeastern Health Economics Study Group and on the Board of Directors of the American Society of Health Economists.